Home > Business > Rattlesnake Point

 Don’t tell the other Halton Conservation parks, but I think Rattlesnake Point might be my favourite.
 It has the perfect combination of breathtaking views, crumbling walls, and ancient cedars that line the different trails.
 Before we get to the trails, let’s talk about parking.

-Parking at Rattlesnake
+Parking at Rattlesnake Point

 There is an upper parking level and a lower parking level.
 Both spots will get you to the trails just fine, just at a slightly different starting point.
 Parking in the upper area will land you in the middle of the Vista Adventure Trail Loop, and the lower area will start you at the beginning of the Buffalo Crag Trail.